nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For additional information and FAQs for Easy Updates Manager <a href="https://easyupdatesmanager.com">check out our website</a>.

 == Changelog ==

+= 9.0.9 - 2021-06-12 =

+* FEATURE: Add the ability to disable update notification emails completely when a plugin updates automatically
+* TWEAK: Added Update URI header field to avoid accidentally being overwritten with an update of a plugin of a similar name from the WordPress.org Plugin Directory.
+* TWEAK: Added stacktrace column to the logging table to log a PHP stack trace
+* TWEAK: Correct misnamed array key when migrating theme options
+* TWEAK: Prevent a couple of PHP undefined variable log notices upon de-installation
+* TWEAK: Prevent a potential unwanted PHP debugging notice in MPSUM_Disable_Updates::http_request_args_remove_plugins_themes()
+* TWEAK: Update seasonal notices

 = 9.0.8 - 2021-03-08 =